This is the legacy documentation for Google Ads scripts. Go to the current docs.

 campaign.applyLabel('High performing campaign');

-Similarly, you can remove a label using the removeLabel method, as follows:
+Similarly, you can remove a label using the removeLabel method:

 campaign.removeLabel('High performing campaign');